ksb-intel/ksb-intel/README.md

 # Hi!
 I'm Katie

 I’m a Trust & Safety professional learning more about Cybersecurity and Threat Intelligence.
-I’m currently learning Python for automation, expanding my knowledge in OSINT, building out my home lab, and documenting my journey toward the CompTIA Security+
+I’m currently learning Python for automation, expanding my knowledge in OSINT, cybersecurity, and intelligence, and documenting my journey toward the CompTIA Security+
 <br>